regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

-* the failure to show (through a viability study) that the maximum level of affordable homes is being provided, when the Mayor of London requires 60% in estate regeneration schemes where there a ‘strategic partner’ (like Homes Group) is involved;
+* the failure to show (through a viability study) that the maximum level of affordable homes is being provided, when the Mayor of London requires 60% in estate regeneration schemes where there is a ‘strategic partner’ (like Home Group) is involved;
-* the possibility that evidence has not been provided to show demolition is being perused as a last resort;
+* the possibility that evidence has not been provided to show demolition is being pursued as a last resort;
 * proposals to fell 161 trees when 51 are covered by tree preservation orders;
 * comments made by residents.

-You can read more about the Douglas Bader Park estate on our web page [here](https://www.estatewatch.london/estates/barnet/douglasbaderpark/) or view the panning application and supporting documents [here](https://publicaccess.barnet.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QLUOGJJI09100) (ref: 20/6277/FUL)
+You can read more about the Douglas Bader Park estate on our web page [here](https://www.estatewatch.london/estates/barnet/douglasbaderpark/) or view the planning application and supporting documents [here](https://publicaccess.barnet.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QLUOGJJI09100) (ref: 20/6277/FUL)

-## Cundy Street estate - Why isn't Grosvenor seeking funding to provide more affordable homes?
+## Cundy Street estate - Why isn't Grosvenor seeking Mayoral funding?

 Westminster Council has approved an application for the demolition of 111 private and 44 social rented homes on the [Cundy Street estate](https://www.estatewatch.london/estates/westminster/cundystreet/) made by the Duke of Westminster's property firm Grosvenor.